Central Bank: Empowering Economic Stability through Central Control

 One of the more recent tools central banks have used is quantitative easing.
 This unconventional monetary policy involves buying government bonds and other securities to inject money into the economy and lower long-term interest rates.

 During the 2008 financial crisis, both the Federal Reserve and the Bank of Canada implemented quantitative easing to stimulate economic growth and prevent deflation.
-By flooding the financial system with liquidity, they were able to stabilize markets and restore confidence.
+By flooding the financial system with liquidity, they were able to stabilize and restore confidence.

 Quantitative easing has since become a go-to tool for central banks facing economic downturns, as seen in the aftermath of the COVID-19 pandemic.
 By providing much-needed support to businesses and households, central banks have helped prevent a total collapse of the economy.